katalvlaran/lvlath/docs/PRIM_&_KRUSKAL.md

 This graph exhibits a mix of **sparse** and **dense** regions, several **alternative paths**, and potential **cycles**—ideal for showcasing:

 - **Prim’s behavior** when growing a tree from a chosen root (e.g. A), repeatedly pulling the cheapest frontier edge.
-- **Kruskal’s global selection**, sorting all edges and merging components via union–find.
+- **Kruskal’s global selection**, sorting all edges and merging components via union-find.

 Both algorithms must handle: